-We are building the framework to perform activity-based costing for the current PPSA (private provider support agency) project targeted at the eradication of TB.
-We will conduct semi-structured interviews of the involved stakeholders, including NGO staff and programme managers, to understand the roles and activities in the service delivery model.
-The discussions will allow an assessment of the workload associated with scope (frequency, duration, quality) of the activities.
-The workload assessment, along with an understanding of the activities undertaken, will be utilised for the costing exercise.
+The study aimed at understanding the cost of delivering PPSA (private provider support agency) services for TB care, defined as per NTWG scope of work and further developed a costing tool for its usage.
+A framework was built to perform activity-based costing for the current PPSA project targeted at the eradication of TB.
+Semi-structured interviews of the involved stakeholders, including NGO staff and programme managers, were conducted to understand the roles and activities in the service delivery model.
+The discussions allowed an assessment of the workload associated with the scope (frequency, duration, quality) of the activities, and led to an understanding of the activities undertaken.
+This was utilised for the costing exercise.

-Impact: The project aims to develop a costing tool to help government bodies and NGOs determine the cost of running a PPSA agency in a district.
+Impact: The project developed a costing tool to help government bodies and NGOs to determine the cost of running a PPSA agency in a district.
 Nuances of the study can be taken up by the Revised National TB Control Programme (RNTCP) to invite implementation agencies in various districts of India.

 Theme: Costing of health services